yocksers/EmbyReporter/README.md

 A backup of the file is made for easy manual undo of the change.

 WARNING!!!
-This is easy beta so there might be bugs.
+This is early beta so there might be bugs.